-Professor Robin Batterham AO FAusIMM will be delivering the AusIMM Hunter Region Branch Jameson Distinguished Lecture on Thursday 3 August, 2017.
-The following article is based on the lecture to be delivered, which is titled ‘Innovation in mining and mineral recovery – is there more to life than froth and bubbles?’
-View the event flyer for more information on the lecture and to register.
+Professor Robin Batterham AO FAusIMM delivered the AusIMM Hunter Region Branch Jameson Distinguished Lecture on Thursday 3 August, 2017.
+The following article is based on the lecture, which was titled ‘Innovation in mining and mineral recovery – is there more to life than froth and bubbles?’

 First up, we should note that innovation is about a change that occurs in the market place of end users and brings benefits.
 A definition that is terribly prosaic, even boring.
 Much more interesting for many to talk about research and breakthroughs, creativity, innovative thinking or even the latest trends of open innovation and now ‘Innovation 3.0: embedded innovation’.
 This is all good for discussion but overlooks the fundamentals; innovation is about someone (or a team) that is part of bringing something new to the market place.

 We are told by many that we are not very good at innovation as so few of our firms innovate, as our researchers in universities are so poorly connected to firms, as our levels of venture capital are too low, the list goes on and on.
 Indeed, in one much quoted OECD study, we are near the bottom of a list, second only to Mexico.
 Fortunately, the recent Australian Intellectual Property 2017 report suggests that we are not quite as bad as some think.
 This is good, as two simple sanity checks suggest we are actually good at innovation.
 Firstly, our mining and mineral processing industry is world-class in terms of competitiveness and in terms of technology: simply look at where the big thrust for autonomous machines blossomed, or a world-class safety record, let alone developments going back more than a century.
 Secondly, and as a result, let’s not forget we are a rare country to be (technical) recession free for 25 years.